 1 All reagents and kits are compatible with both the BD Accuri™ C6 Plus and the BD Accuri™ C6 flow cytometer systems.
 Information about BD reagent kits, BD Accuri™ C6 and BD Accuri™ C6 Plus software templates, and BD CSampler™ and BD CSampler™ Plus automation options is available at www.bdbiosciences.com/accuri.

 For Research Use Only.
 Not for use in diagnostic or therapeutic procedures.

-SYBR® is a registered trademark of Life Technologies Corporation.
+Cy™ is a trademark of GE Healthcare.

 Trademarks are the property of their respective owners.